Utility Patent Example: Everything You Need to KnowPatent Law ResourcesUtility Patent

 Deadline for Filing Your Patent Application

-There is no deadline for filing a provisional patent application; you simply submit it when you want to obtain "patent pending" status.
+There is no deadline for filing a provisional patent application; you simply submit it when you want to obtain a "patent pending" status.
 Once you do file the provisional application, however, the clock starts ticking on the non-provisional application date.

 A provisional patent application gives you a priority date by which the official patent application must be received.
 That priority date is 12 months from the provisional filing date.
 If you're not sure whether you can file the more expensive and complex non-provisional application within that 12-month period, it's better to wait, as long as you don't have any competition.
 But since a provisional patent does not give you legal protection against infringement, you must consider what competition may exist.